sudo-Penguin-Lalala/website/README.md

 ### Credits

-This project is inspired by and based on [LittleLink](https://littlelink.io) by [Michael Arestad](https://github.com/aresta), licensed under the MIT License.
+This project is inspired by and based on [LittleLink](https://github.com/sethcottle/littlelink)
+Originally by [Michael Arestad](https://github.com/aresta), now maintained by [Seth Cottle](https://github.com/sethcottle), licensed under the MIT License.